-As a smart marketer, Ramit capitalized on this huge traffic to his site from epic content to build his email list.
+As a smart content marketer, Ramit capitalized on this huge traffic to his site from epic content to build his email list.

-Unlike most marketers who rest on their laurels just because a few pieces of content got decent social shares, backlinks and traffic, in Ramit’s case he placed a high-converting lead generation form on his page along with a brief pitch for signing up.
+Unlike most content marketers who rest on their laurels just because a few pieces of content got decent social media shares, backlinks and traffic, in Ramit’s case he placed a high-converting lead generation form on his page along with a brief pitch for signing up.